Booster's Blog

 Option A (Increase partition size)

-Increase the capacity of the partition where the directory with WAL files is located.
-This article does not cover the method for increasing the size (not described).
+Increase the capacity of the partition where PGDATA is located.
+This article does not cover the method for increasing the size.

 Option B (Remove unnecessary WAL files)

-1. Find the last WAL file after the checkpoint (WAL files before it are no longer needed)
+1. Find the last checkpoint’s REDO WAL file (WAL files before it are no longer needed)

 Latest checkpoint's REDO WAL file: 000000010000006000000010